intel/ipu6-drivers/README.md

 		  To compile this driver as a module, choose M here: the module will be called ov02e10.

+	config VIDEO_OV13858_INTEL
+		tristate "OmniVision OV13858 sensor support"
+		depends on VIDEO_DEV && I2C
+		depends on ACPI || COMPILE_TEST
+		select MEDIA_CONTROLLER
+		select VIDEO_V4L2_SUBDEV_API
+		select V4L2_FWNODE
+		help
+		  This is a Video4Linux2 sensor driver for the OmniVision OV13858 camera.

+		  To compile this driver as a module, choose M here: the module will be called ov13858_intel.

 	config VIDEO_HM2170
 		tristate "Himax HM2170 sensor support"
 		depends on VIDEO_DEV && I2C